magland/sortingview/README.md

 # SortingView

-View, curate, and share results of electrophysiological spike sorting in the browser.
+View, curate, and share results of electrophysiological spike sorting in the browser, on the desktop, and in the notebook.

 [List of examples](./doc/examples.md)